 Your franchisor will have an established process for selling a business within the franchise.
 This should be in your franchise agreement and operations manual.
 Although it will restrict what you can do, the process will also make the sale easier by providing clear steps to follow.

 TIP: Obtain advice from your accountant and lawyer before selling your franchise to make sure you understand your obligations.

-It's also a good idea to discuss the sale of your business with the franchisor and other franchisees as they could have useful advice or may even offer to help you sell your business.
-They might want to buy it themselves or they could know someone who wants to get into the franchise group.
+It is a good idea to discuss the sale of your business with the franchisor and other franchisees as they could have useful advice or want to buy it themselves.

-Under the franchise code the franchisor is required to provide a disclosure document to the person who buys your business.
-As a gesture of goodwill, and in order to be transparent in your business dealings, it's a good idea to provide the buyer with a copy.
+Under the franchise code the franchisor is required to provide a disclosure document to the potential buyer.
+As a gesture of goodwill it is a good idea for you to provide a copy to the potential buyer.